refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 import AuthProviderExamplesLinks from "@site/src/partials/auth-provider/auth-provider-examples-links.md";

-Auth provider is an object that contains methods to handle authentication and access control in your app by having **refine** consume them.
+Auth provider is an object that contains methods to handle authentication and access control in your app by having **Refine** consume them.
 These methods expect to return a promise, so they can be used with async methods.

 You can use any third-party authentication service like [Auth0, Okta, etc.](#examples) or your own custom methods while creating an auth provider from scratch.